7 October 2022

 • You will be able to create a report based on your research.

-It is crucial to pose the following specific question: Is Prof. Cıngı the suitable person to teach this course?
+It is important to ask the following specific question: Is Prof. Cıngı the right person to teach this course?

-During my graduate school, I completed research techniques courses, but largely owing to our inability to grasp the relevance of the subject, our laziness, and the absence of methodologies used by our teachers who teach this course, I concluded my PhD thesis by looking at it and saying how others accomplished it.
+During my PhD, I took research techniques courses, but due to our inability to understand the relevance of the subject, possibly my laziness, and the lack of methodologies used by our teachers who teach this course, I completed my PhD thesis by looking at how others did it.

 Can you believe it, not a master’s degree, but a doctorate…

-When I decided to pursue academic studies, I recognized that in order to conduct a high-quality academic study, I needed to be well-versed in methodology.
+When I decided to pursue academic studies, I realized that in order to conduct a high-quality academic study, I would need to be knowledgeable about methodology.

-Without ontology and epistemology, there can be no technique.
-I consequently developed an obsession with research methods and have spent the last five years trying to study as many books and papers as I can find on the topic.
+Technique cannot exist in the absence of ontology and epistemology.
+As a result, I became obsessed with research methods and have spent the last five years reading as many books and papers as possible on the subject.

-I spent as much time and effort as I could attending numerous online and old-school workshops and seminars about the methodology.
-In these workshops, Professor Aylin Yonca Gençoğlu contributed a lot to me.
-Thanks her.
+I spent as much time and effort as I could attending various online and traditional workshops and seminars on the methodology.
+Professor Aylin Yonca Gençoğlu made significant contributions to my understanding during workshops.
+Thank you to her.
+I also benefited a lot from AYEUM online methodology courses (https://ayeum.com/).

-Consequently, I personally saw that it was not possible and should not be possible to produce quality academic publications without knowing the right method, and I tried to improve myself in methodology.
-I conducted grounded theory and phenomenology studies.
-These studies were applauded at symposiums, appreciated by referees and published in academic journals.
-I supervised both qualitative and quantitative dissertations and acted as referees in qualified journals in the SSCI and TRDizin index.
+As a result, I realized that it was and should not be possible to produce high-quality academic publications without knowing the proper methodology, and I attempted to improve my methodology.
+I conducted grounded theory and phenomenology research.
+These studies were well received at symposiums, praised by referees, and published in academic journals.
+I supervised both qualitative and quantitative dissertations and served as a referee for qualified journals in the SSCI and TRDizin index.

-Of certainly, my activities do not demonstrate that I am an excellent academician.
-I regard myself as a method student.
-Full throttle to student education, but at least I can talk about the mixed research technique, and we can talk about it together.
-Of course, it would be ideal if John Creswell or Vicki Plano Clark attended your class, but I’m here, and I’ve dealt with big blunders and failures.
-I tell you that I will do all in my power to prevent you from making the same mistakes that I did.
+Of course, my activities do not show that I am an excellent academician.
+I consider myself a method student.
+Full throttle to student education, but at the very least, I can discuss the mixed research technique with you.
+Of course, it would be ideal if John Creswell or Vicki Plano Clark came to your class, but I am here, and I have dealt with major mistakes and failures.
+I assure you that I will do everything in my power to keep you from making the same mistakes I did.

 How can we keep in touch?

-You can contact me by sending an e-mail during our course process, via social media or by using one of the most convenient ways on the “Contact” page above.
-Also, I make some announcements on my Instagram profile, so you should keep an eye on that.
+You can contact me via email during our course, social media, or one of the methods listed on the “Contact” page above.
+Also, I make some announcements on my Instagram profile, which you should keep an eye on.

 How will I teach the course and which studies will we read?

-I will ask you to read extensively beginning with our first lesson.
-I will always be the one to teach the lessons.
-I will never assign you a topic and then expect you to present it.
-However, before each class, we will go over the books/sections you read.
+I’ll ask you to read extensively starting with our first lesson.
+I will always be the one who teaches the lessons.
+I will never assign you a topic and then ask you to present it.
+However, before each class, we will review the books/sections you have read.

-We will complete our lesson throughout class.
-I will request that you write a thesis proposal.
-You will need to work hard outside of class hours to do this.
-Then I’ll ask you to defend that plan in the form of a presentation.
+We will finish our lesson during class.
+I’ll ask that you write a research proposal.
+You will have to work hard outside of class hours to accomplish this.
+Then we’re going to make the plan as a research in the field and write down as a report.

 As we mentioned above, we will need MaxQDA and Jamovi softwares to do the analysis and a computer to run them.